alistairgrom/CW371/README.md

 The output tests from 1-3 pass.
 From then on they just print out a blank line if tables and a blank json "{}" if -j is used.

-Even with the extra time given I did struggle alot with timing on this coursework, hence only 3 outputs being done.

 --Compiler--
 ali@desktop:/mnt/g/Documents/year3/oop/cw/964398$ gcc --version
 gcc (Ubuntu 7.5.0-3ubuntu1~18.04) 7.5.0